-\bchg{The related work only bases its findings to a very limited extent on software engineering practice in real-world robotic projects.
-In this work, we scope the analysis to behavior-tree DSLs in robotics from the software-language perspective, and we compare them to state-machine DSLs, which non of the related work has done before.
+The related work only bases its findings to a very limited extent on software engineering practice in real-world robotics projects.
+In this work, we scope the analysis to behavior-tree DSLs in robotics from the software-language perspective, and we compare them to state-machine DSLs, which has not been done so far in the literature.
 Compared to previous work, we shift the comparison of \bts and \sms from the theoretical perspective to the real world.
 We do not report on the advantages, or disadvantages, of one model over the other.
-We report the similarities and differences between the supporting languages of both models in robotics.
-We report the state-of-practice by analyzing the usage of \bt and \sm DSLs in open-source projects.
-In our work, we focus on reporting the structural properties and reuse-of-code in open-source projects using identified languages.
+We report on the similarities and differences between the supporting languages of both models in robotics.
+We report on the state-of-practice by analyzing the usage of behavior-tree and state-machine DSLs in open-source projects.
+In our work, we focus on the structural properties and reuse-of-code in open-source projects, using the identified languages.
 Consequently, our work complements the related work.
-In addition, we provide behavior-tree and state-machine models as a community dataset, which non of the previous literature did.
-The dataset can be used for further research. }
+In addition, we provide behavior-tree and state-machine models as a community dataset, which has not been done so far.
+The dataset can be used for further research.